Avoid these mistakes when teaching your child to ride their bike

 4) Not giving them enough time to learn to ride a bike

-The key is giving them plenty of time, space and encouragement to keep on trying.
+The key is patience, plenty of space, and lots of encouragement to keep trying.

 5) Too much pressure

-Let them progress in their own time, and put away your phone.
-Celebratory videos can come later!
+Let them progress in their own time and leave the phone away for celebratory videos until later!

 Mistakes to avoid when teaching your child to ride a bike - too much pressure